gbif/regionalnodes/sessions.md

 Pre-recorded presentations to watch ahead of the live session will be posted here from 23 June 2021.

-+ GrSciColl intro video – explaining what it is and why we are working on it (Marie Grosjean)
++ GrSciColl intro video – explaining what it is and why we are working on it
-+ GBIF Backbone taxonomy: Reminder on how it assembled now and future perspectives for the Catalogue of Life + (Markus Döring / Olaf Banki tbc)
++ GBIF Backbone taxonomy: Reminder on how it assembled now and future perspectives for the Catalogue of Life
-+ Working with issues and flags, including highlighting data blog (Andrea Hahn, John Waller, Marie Grosjean)
++ Working with issues and flags, including highlighting data blog
-+ Sensitive species working group (Andrew Rodrigues)
++ Sensitive species working group
-+ Analyzing GBIF downloads from contributed datasets (Niels Raes tbc)
++ Analyzing GBIF downloads from contributed datasets

 **Live Q&A with all presenters Facilitator:** Laura Russell